The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/live-letter-reaper-explained.md

     * Single Target basic combo : **Slice > Waxing Slash > Infernal Slice**
     * AoE Combo : **Spinning Scythe > Nightmare Scythe**
-    * Each of these build 10 Soul Gauge
+    * Each of these build 10 Soul Gauge.
   * Using your “Soul”-like weapon skills:

     * **Soul Slice** - Single target
     * **Soul Scythe** - AoE
-    * Both build 50 Soul Gauge
+    * Both build 50 Soul Gauge.
-    * Both are on the Global Cooldown
+    * Both are on the Global Cooldown.
-    * Both share a cooldown and can store up to 2 charges
+    * Both share a cooldown and can store up to 2 charges.

 Now that you found where you get your soul, you can begin spending to gain Sickles.
 Sickle is a buff that will allow you to use another weapon skill.
 Here is how you spend Soul to generate Sickles ![](https://lh6.googleusercontent.com/qS2TU9uB444M9E82Or5gUWakH3enUoseV-XV6zRY1d0aBugKOF2bLiL2Rn13q2lfOUFHa-MKSi5ke5FX2OmmXuWMrMzrxLVqc0PhTlsTPoYMYWKXC0Y6OUxYukB2_yiGt4EoHCRW=s0).